 Let me save you the effort.
 No matter how nicely you ask, a burpee just WILL not do itself!

 Not a muscle moved or heartbeat pumped without YOU instigating it.
-You are the director of movement, the high chief of action and the master of motion.
+You are the director of a movement, the high chief of action and the master of motion.

 Therefore you get ALL the benefits.